Continuing Education Activity

-Potassium-sparing diuretics toxicity presents as severe hyperkalemia; the main treatment is to stop all medications that cause elevated potassium levels, IV hydration, IV calcium gluconate, IV insulin with glucose, sodium bicarbonate and potassium binding resins.
+Potassium-sparing diuretics toxicity presents as severe hyperkalemia; the main treatment is to stop all medications that cause elevated potassium levels, IV hydration, IV calcium gluconate, IV insulin with glucose, sodium bicarbonate, and potassium binding resins.

 Non-dihydropyridine CCB toxicity occurs due to the decreased ionotropy effect on the cardiac muscle leading to bradycardia and hypotension.
 A complete heart block and idioventricular rhythm can occur.
 Dihydropyridine CCBs cause peripheral vasodilation and severe hypotension but have less effect on the heart rate.
-IV hydration is recommended for hypotension, IV atropine, and external pacemaker for bradycardia, calcium chloride or calcium gluconate intravenously can help in hypotension if IV hydration does not improve blood pressure.
+IV hydration is recommended for hypotension, IV atropine, and an external pacemaker for bradycardia.
+Calcium chloride or calcium gluconate intravenously can help in hypotension if IV hydration does not improve blood pressure.
 IV vasopressors can be an option if blood pressure does not improve.

 Hydralazine toxicity can cause severe hypotension, tachycardia, and skin flushing; in severe cases, patients may develop cardiac shock or myocardial ischemia.
-No antidote is available, IV hydration and IV vasopressors are the intervention for severe cases.
+No antidote is available; IV hydration and IV vasopressors are the intervention for severe cases.
 Beta-blockers can be used for severe tachycardia.

 Minoxidil toxicity can cause tachycardia and hypotension.
 Treatment is supportive with IV hydration and vasopressors.